sanheensethi/notes/Trees/BinaryTree/Readme.md

 - then work
 - Moment when you find one of the node from both
 - instead of going aage return that number , in this case 4
-- left right return null then return null,
+- left and right both return null then return null,
 - from left null , from right its 7
 - return 7 not null,
 - when going to 2 , we found from left 4 and from right 7